Greenfield, MA (GFD)

 - Track Ownership: MassDOT

 Amtrak service to Greenfield began on December 29, 2014, when the southbound Vermonter made its first scheduled stop.
-The station consists of a temporary wooden platform that will later be replaced with a concrete platform.
-It is located at the John W. Olver Transit Center and is within walking distance to the shops, restaurants and other businesses lining Main Street.
+The station consists of a wooden platform located at the John W. Olver Transit Center and is within walking distance to the shops, restaurants and other businesses lining Main Street.

 The contemporary transit center designed by Charles Rose Architects and Arup Engineers serves Franklin Regional Transit Authority and intercity bus routes.
 It also contains offices for the Franklin Regional Transit Authority and the Franklin Regional Council of Government.
 Passengers may take advantage of an indoor waiting room, restrooms, a small café and Wi-Fi.

 When dedicated in May 2012, the 24,000 square foot structure was the first net-zero transit center in the country, meaning that it derives all of its renewable energy needs on site.
 It contains 7,300 square feet of photovoltaic panels, 22 geothermal wells and occupancy sensors to control lighting.
 The building is sited and designed to take advantage of natural heating from the sun and cooling from prevailing breezes.
 This is achieved by carefully managing the placement and surface area of doors, windows and other openings.

 The façade is composed primarily of dark brown brick, native bluestone and copper paneling that will take on a green patina as it ages, thus creating a dynamic, changing surface.
 Patterned copper window screens and perforated brick walls allow natural light to flood the interiors while minimizing heat gain.
 Much of the second level is cantilevered and appears to float over the first level due to glass walls on the ground floor.
 The effect is further heightened by the strong horizontal orientation of the upper level, where a long band of windows slices through the vertical copper paneling.